AIM3-RUC/Youmakeup_Challenge2022/README.md

 We adopt “R@n, IoU=m” with n in {1} and m in {0.3, 0.5, 0.7} as evaluation metrics.
 It means that the percentage of at least one of the top-n results having Intersection over Union (IoU) with the ground truth larger than m.

-The evaluation code used by the evaluation server can be found here[Coming soon].
+The evaluation code used by the evaluation server can be found [here](https://github.com/AIM3-RUC/Youmakeup_Challenge2022/blob/main/MTVG/evaluation.py).